vaishcodescape/Talk2DAU-API/README.md

 ## Notes

 - This bot is **not affiliated with Dhirubhai Ambani University**.
-- Misinformation may be generated — always verify answers independently.
+- Misinformation may be generated — always verify answers independently.<br>

+-Originally Created By:NT1906 https://github.com/NT1906/Talk2DAU.<br>
+-Open Sourced By:vaishcodescape https://github.com/vaishcodescape.